 Enter a word in the box and pick from the menu.
 Choose from near rhymes, rhymes, lyrics, synonyms, related words, antonyms, similar words poems and lyrics.

 Type in the keyword for your copy and choose an idiom that fits.
-We guarantee that it will grab your audience attention.
+We guarantee that it will grab your audience’s attention.

-Free research tools you should explore include KWFinder, Keywords Everywhere and Google Keyword tool.
+Free research tools you should explore include KWFinder, Keywords Everywhere, and the Google Keyword tool.

 KWFinder is thorough.
 View the importance and popularity of a keyword in a specific country.
 You’ll also find the best keywords along with the Keyword SEO Difficulty.